OpenSourcingLaw/ai.law/02-AI_Inputs.md

 ### 2.1.3 Principles for handling personal information
-If the data could be characterised as personal information, Schedule 1 of the Privacy Act 1988 (Cth) defines the principles to be observed.
+If the data could be characterised as personal information, Schedule 1 of the Privacy Act 1988 (Cth) defines the Australian Privacy Principles (APPs) to be observed.

 | APP | Short Description | Details |